 When initially starting a push cut in fresh wood, a starting groove is required.
 Use the flute closed at a ninety-degree angle to make the starting cut.
-Three o’clock for a right to left cut and nine o’clock for a left to right cut.
+Three o’clock for a left to right cut and nine o’clock for a right to left cut.

 The first contact with the wood may cause the gouge to skip along the tool rest if the flute and cutting tip are not straight up and down at a ninety-degree angle.
 To correct for this, just position the flute at ninety degrees and slowly introduce the bowl gouge tip until a groove or ledge forms.
 Then the flute can slowly be rotated to a slightly more open angle to continue the push cut.

 The bevel needs to maintain continuous contact with the wood surface to create a smooth continuous cut.
 Creating that smooth continuous cut is where gouge bevel contact and full body motion comes into play.